 Figure 2: Trend Species richness 2001 - 2023 in Switzerland in this study.
 The grey dots represent all the observations, the redline the fitted curve of the LMM.

-When including an interaction between year and biogeographic region, the temporal trend was no longer globally significant but varied significantly between regions as shown in Figure 3.
+When including an interaction between year and biogeographic region the interaction term was significant (p = 0.0006), indicating that temporal trends in species richness varied significantly between regions as shown in Figure 3.
 The strongest increases were observed in the Central Plateau and the Eastern Central Alps, while other regions showed weaker or non-significant changes.
 Fixed effects explained 12.1% of the variance in species richness (R²m = 0.121).